arnelenero/simpler-state/docs/recipe-transforms.md

 ## Optimization

-To further enhance the app's performance, it is always a good idea to _memoize_ the transform and equality functions.
+To further enhance the app's performance, it's always a good idea to _memoize_ the transform and equality functions.
 We can choose from various techniques, such as:
 - defining them outside the component
 - placing them alongside the entity and its actions
 - using React's `useCallback` hook to keep them inside the component

-SimpleR State is unopinionated, so it's all up to you to decide.

 <br /><br />
 [Back to home](index.html) | [More recipes...](recipes.html)